crait/poketcg2-revamp/README.md

 - [ ] Adjust cards that can be found in each pack (0/8)
 - [ ] Fix AI targeting Mysterious Fossil/Clefairy Doll
 - [x] Change Jennifer's coin to Pikachu coin
+- [ ] Figure out a way to easily re-apply Arty's English patch that can support the changes

 ## Details